 Cryptosporidium inactivation is reported as Performance Ratio (PR) to avoid confusion with the regulatory requirements.
 A PR of 1 demonstrates inactivation of 99% of Cryptosporidium based on site-specific data.
+PR was maintained above 1 at all times the plant was providing water into the system.
 CT calculation for Giardia is conservative; subsequently, more inactivation occurs than is being reported.
 Compliance with the Giardia standard is expressed as percent of required CT achieved; 100% is the minimum allowed.